xyxj1024/xyxj1024.github.io/_posts/2022-09-18-weather-python.md

 permalink:      /weather-py/
 ---

-It was an ordinary Sunday morning.
-I woke up a little late and just couldn't decide whether I should got to the lab.
+It was a cozy Midwest Sunday morning.
+I woke up a little later than usual and just couldn't decide whether I should go to the lab.
 Typically, to deal with this situation, I will first check the weather using iPhone's built-in weather app.
 However, a random thought came to me: how about letting the Terminal display weather information for me?

 <!-- excerpt-end -->